 To Create the Mickey Mouse Backpack

 Insert the image you want onto the canvas.
-For the Mickey Mouse, I needed to create a silhouette to cut out (it’s shown as a multicolor image).
-To do this, I hid certain layers then changed the contours of others.
-As I said, I’ve shared the completed image with you, just click the link above to find it.
+For Mickey Mouse, I needed to create a silhouette to cut out (it’s shown as a multicolor image).
+To do this, I hid certain layers and then changed the contours of others.
+As I said, I’ve shared the completed image with you; click the link above to find it.

 To Create the Unicorn Backpack

 To create the unicorn backpack, I sized the unicorn to about 1.5″ high.
 Then spaced them 2″ apart and staggered them in rows.
-It was really easy to do in design space since I could use the “align” feature and “distribute” feature to make sure that my grid was perfect.
+It was really easy to do in design space since I could use the “align” feature and “distribute” features to ensure my grid was perfect.

 Cutting Out the Image:

 Cut out the image as you normally would.
-Make sure you click ATTACH to get all of the elements to cut out in the same layout you see on the screen.
+Ensure you click ATTACH to get all of the elements to cut out in the same layout you see on the screen.
 Load your desired Iron-On into the machine, click “mirror” then cut.

 Applying the Iron-On to the Backpack: